 Why Use A Moving Average?

 Moving averages hold an essential place in cryptocurrencies.
-They are the trading indicators used for smoothening the price data on the chart.
+They are the trading tools or indicators used for smoothening the price data on the chart.
 If you think that they are the direct price indicators, then you are wrong.

 Moreover, MAs only define the current direction based on the previous prices.
 They filter the noise present in the action plan and make it smooth.
 Also, they are the foundations of other indicators like MACD, McClellan Oscillator, and Bollinger Bands.